-Improving the Hospital District is a shared priority of the Smiley Administration and Southside community members.
+Improving the Hospital District is a shared priority of the Smiley Administration, Southside community members, and institutional land owners.
 The mission of this planning process is to build upon years of community conversations to reimagine how underutilized land in the Hospital District can reconnect the Hospitals with the Southside of Providence, unlock community development and economic opportunity, and improve public and environmental health.

 Have any questions or comments?
 Please submit them via this form below or contact Tim Shea, DPD’s Community Planning Manager, at tshea@providenceri.gov